bithabib/ai_ethics/books/AI ETHICS MARK COECKELBERGH Review by Habib.md

      - Who is responsible when something goes wrong?
      - Will we rely too much on AI?
      - What happens when it is “too late”?

+# Chapter 2
+## SUPERINTELLIGENCE, MONSTERS, AND THE AI APOCALYPSE